hakyimlab/scPrediXcan/README.md

 #
 ### Citation
-If you find this code useful, we would appreciate it if you cite the following publication:
+If you find this code useful, we would appreciate it if you cite the [following publication](https://www.biorxiv.org/content/10.1101/2024.11.11.623049v1)